Department of Religion Graduate Courses

 840:501.
 Theory and Method in the Study of Religion (3)

-Engage the more prominent theories that have emerged since the Enlightenment that have attempted to explain religious phenomenon.
-These include models rooted in social, psychological, economic, political, orientalist, structuralist, and post-modern explanatory paradigms.
-The course will also engage in methodological central to the field of Religious Studies stemming from these approaches.
+Engages with prominent theories that have attempted to explain "religion" and religious phenomena.
+These include models rooted in social, psychological, economic, political, orientalist, structuralist, and post-structuralist explanatory paradigms.
+The course also considers methodologies central to the field of Religious Studies.

 840:505.
 Apocalypticism: Religious Movement and the End of Time (3)